 “The reductions were very significant; everything worked very smoothly,” Earthjustice attorney Jim Pew says.
-“The rule is working just fine.”
+“The rule was working just fine.”

-3. The Trump EPA sought to undermine the Mercury and Air Toxics Standards.
-A dangerous precedent is at stake.
+The Trump EPA sought to undermine the Mercury and Air Toxics Standards.

 Even after the Mercury and Air Toxics Standards took effect, the coal mining company Murray Energy continued to challenge them in court.
 A former lobbyist for the company, Andrew Wheeler, became the head of the U.S. Environmental Protection Agency during the Trump administration.